andy-yang6187/andy-yang6187.github.io/_pages/about.md

 Academics
 ======
 At UF I study electrical engineering, with my personal interests in power electronics.
-My interests here started pretty early when I built my own [electric bike] (https://www.google.com/) my freshman year!
+My interests here started pretty early when I built my own [electric bike](https://www.google.com/) my freshman year!

-I've been heavily involved with the university solar car design team [Solar Gators] (https://www.ufsolargators.org/).
+I've been heavily involved with the university solar car design team [Solar Gators](https://www.ufsolargators.org/).
 I've worked in the group since my freshman year, making tons of friends along the way.
 My sophomore year I was electrical electrical lead, and helped redesign the system as well as integrate the electrical subsystem teams.
 As the electrical lead, I also took a role in meshing the electrical and mechanical systems.

 Then during my Junior fall semester year I worked as the MPPT lead where I lead a team of sophomores and freshman during the task of designing